Rohith0007/EmployeeDirectory/README.md

 - Aimed to provide a smooth and functional networking layer with Retrofit for reliable data fetching.

 ## Time Spent on the Project
-- Approximately 40 hours spread over two weeks.
+- Approximately 6 hours spread over one week.

 ## Trade-offs & Future Improvements
 - **Trade-offs**: Prioritized core functionality like fetching data and displaying it with images over additional features such as advanced user interactions or animations.
 - **With More Time**: Would implement better error handling, caching strategies for network data, and more interactive elements like animations.
 Also, unit and integration testing would be expanded.

 ## Weakest Part of the Project
 - Error handling and resilience against network failures could be improved.
-The current setup lacks comprehensive user feedback mechanisms for different network and data fetching states.
+The current setup lacks comprehensive user feedback mechanisms for different network and data-fetching states.

 ## External Code and Dependencies
 - Used **Glide** and **Coil** for image loading, licensed under their respective licenses.